Oregon State Board of Higher Education: History

 The board was first known as the Oregon State Board of Higher Curricula and maintained that name from 1909 to 1929.
-In 1929 the Oregon Legislature passed chapter 251, Oregon Laws 1929, that unified the state's public universities under the auspices of the newly created Department of Higher Education and officially changed the board's name to the Oregon State Board of Higher Education.
+In 1929 the Oregon Legislature passed chapter 251, Oregon Laws 1929, that officially unified the state's public universities under the auspices of the newly renamed "Oregon State Board of Higher Education".
 Part of that law abolished each public school's board of regents and created a nine-member State Board of Higher Education.
 Becky Johnson, the first person whose appointment to a state Commission was subject to Senate approval, served on the Board from 1962 - 1975.

 Former Governor of Oregon Neil Goldschmidt was appointed and selected as the board's president in January 2004, but the Senate confirmation process that approved his appointment also led to revelations of a decades-old sex scandal.
 Goldschmidt resigned from the board three months after his appointment.
 Governor Ted Kulongoski took the unusual step of assuming the board presidency following Goldschmidt's resignation.

 The most recent addition to the Board was Jim Francesconi, former Portland City Councillor and mayoral candidate.
 He was confirmed by a vote of 28-1 in February, 2007, with Senator Vicki Walker casting the sole "no" vote, and Senator Rick Metsger absent.